-TWDB should work FEMA is one agency that provides data on with FEMA and other flooding to include, among many other things, regulatory agencies to the number of homes and businesses flooded develop a more and the total cost of the flood damage.
-FEMA effective way to uses the number of Flood Insurance Claims measure/calculate filed as an indicator of the number of homes flood damages and businesses flooded.
-Other agencies use including the number of those numbers to evaluate the severity of an structures, and financial event to a particular location.
-These data are cost of damages. used in evaluating applicants for grants to be used to mitigate flood damages.
-However, as reasonable as this might seem, it is not accurate and penalizes the neediest.
-For 3, 6, 13, 26, 29, 8.2.13 example, during one flood event in Cuero, 32, 35 Texas there was one reported insurance claim 32, 33 although there were over 250 flooded homes.
+ID Number Recommendation Rationale Associated TWDB Guiding Principles 8.2.13 including the number of structures, and financial cost of damages.
+FEIVIA IS ONE agency that provides data on flooding to include, among many other things, the number of homes and businesses flooded and the total cost of the flood damage.
+FEMA uses the number of Flood Insurance Claims filed as an indicator of the number of homes and businesses flooded.
+Other agencies use those numbers to evaluate the severity of an event to a particular location.
+These data are used in evaluating applicants for grants to be used to mitigate flood damages.
+However, as reasonable as this might seem, it is not accurate and penalizes the most needy.
+For example, during one flood event in Cuero, Texas there was one reported insurance claim although there were over 250 flooded homes.
 Because FEMA only reported one home flooded, funds to assist were denied.
 The truth was the families in the other homes were not wealthy enough to afford flood insurance, or the damage was not enough to sufficiently exceed the insurance deductible to go through the effort of filing a claim.
 These homes and businesses were left out of the data, both as to being flooded and as to the total cost of the event, as a result.
+3, 6, 13, 26, 29, 32, 35